Introduction to Fluid Mechanics

 Prerequisites:

 Necessary Background: Vector calculus, ordinary and partial differential equations, some exposure to complex variables.
 Undergraduate course in fluid mechanics or a background in Newtonian mechanics.
-Ability to program in MATLAB.
+Ability to program in MATLAB, Python, or other programming language.

 Applied / Theory: